-How many units do I need to be full time (for Post-9/11 GI Bill housing allowance) in the Summer?
+How many units do I need to be full time (for Post-9/11 GI Bill housing allowance) in the Fall?

 12 units.
 To receive ANY housing allowance you need to be more than half time, meaning you would need a minimum of 7 units.
 Summer and Winter semesters work diffrently, please connect with the School Certifying Official for more information.

-How do I tell the VA I’m taking classes in the Summer?
+How do I tell the VA I’m taking classes in the Fall?

 When will I get paid?

 The VA won’t do anything until I submit your certification to them.
 They typically take a few weeks to process your certification.
 Once done, you’ll receive your book stipend first.
-You can expect to receive your first monthly housing allowance payment on July 1st for the days you were in class in June.
-You’ll get paid for July on August 1st.
+You can expect to receive your first monthly housing allowance payment on 1st of every month.

-Why does it say that I owe the school money for the Summer?
+Why does it say that I owe the school money for the semester?

 Every step of GI Bill certification is manual -- nothing happens automatically.
 Here’s how it works: